 - Be open with communication: There should be no surprises, especially with your boss.
 Keep everyone aware of what’s going on.
 When you communicate upwards, always have the situation, implications, options and then quickly followed by an action plan of what to do with it.

-- Listen and then decide: It is crucial that you seek to understand to the experts surrounding you, before you make a decision.
+- Listen and then decide: It is crucial that you seek to understand to the experts surrounding you before you make a decision.
 Early in your career, use your subject matter experts to teach you.
-As you hit director or VP, use them as an advisor or sounding board to issues/ideas.
+As you hit director or VP, use them as an advisor or a sounding board to issues/ideas.
 They do want you to lead them, so it is important that you listen and then give direction or push them towards the end path.

 - Take control of your destiny: We run the brands, they do not run us.
 Be slightly ahead of the game, not chasing your work to completion.
 Proactively look for opportunity in the market, and work quickly to take advantage.
 When you don’t know something, speak in an “asking way”, but when you know, speak in a “telling way”.